punchagan/statiki/README.md

 1. Allow repos in organizations
 1. Clean-up the README added to the sites.
 Add a build status on the README!
 1. See if Travis signup can be automated.
-1. Display the above how-to steps, elegantly on the site!
 1. Check timezone related issues?
 For now, enable FUTURE_IS_NOW!
 1. Add a FAQ with links to GH pages, Travis CI docs.
 (CNAME, [skip ci], etc.)
 1. Add javascript tests?